This section details the tables and columns available in the Gong-Snowflake database.

 The CONVERSATION_TRACKERS

-table is used to associated conversations with trackers and contains the following fields:
+table is used to associate conversations with trackers and contains the following fields:

 Column name |